 Filing for Bankruptcy is declaring to the Bankruptcy Court and your creditors that you are insolvent.
 The bankruptcy process will stop creditor calls, stop interest charges on your eligible debts, and release you from the legal obligation to pay those debts.

-Some debts are not covered under the bankruptcy guidelines and will remain your legal obligation to pay throughout your bankruptcy and after as set out by the bankruptcy rules.
+Some debts are not covered under the bankruptcy guidelines (Bankruptcy and Insolvency General Rules) and will remain your legal obligation to pay throughout your bankruptcy and after as set out by the bankruptcy rules.
 These debt obligations include any debts arising from court imposed fines, penalties, and restitution orders, default on a bail bond, alimony, child and spousal support, and student loans if the bankruptcy occurs within seven years of ceasing to be a full or part-time student.